 - Internet is only available at the train stations.
 (The lack of internet was one of the factors I liked the most.
 It made people much more communicative.)
 But every seat has a power outlet.

 - A tip for cost-conscious travelers: The tap in the washroom is high enough to allow bottles to be filled up with water.
 That way, you don’t need to spend anything for drinks on the train.
 And if you want to be a supersaver, you will most likely find an empty plastic bottle in the rubbish bin of the train station where you embark. – As I always say, traveling doesn’t need to be expensive.

 - The food on the train is actually not expensive (take a look at the menu), but if you really want to save, you can bring everything with you.
 There is boiling water next to the kitchen, so you can prepare tea and soup.

 - Calculate a few hours of delay.
 In no case should you book a flight directly after the planned arrival.

 - There is another train leaving Vancouver, the Rocky Mountaineer to Calgary.
 But that one only goes in summer and costs several thousand dollars (just for the ride, not for buying the train).

-- Part 2 of the Trans-Canada train journey.
-Part 3 coming soon.
+- Part 2 and part 3 of the Trans-Canada train journey.